Connect with us

 It took Kosovo fifteen years to recognize the existence of victims of sexual violence during the war, more precisely to recognize the existence of women survivors of sexual violence, who constitute the largest number of abused persons, because for male survivors they were not ready even after such a long time.

-The law that recognized the status of survivors and guaranteed them a pension as recognition for their suffering, first encountered resistance in the first encountered resistance in the Assembly of Kosovo, from men and women MPs.
+The law that recognized the status of survivors and guaranteed them a pension as recognition for their suffering, first encountered resistance in the Assembly of Kosovo, from men and women MPs.
 The introduction of this category in the law on the status and rights of martyrs, invalids, veterans, members of the KLA, civilian victims of the war and their families, was as if it debased the image of the hero, as if it tainted the ideal of freedom, as if it made the war less heroic, more human, earthlier.
 Against such a quasi-religious conception, this constituted a sacrilege.

 When their recognition finally came, it was accepted only on the condition that it yielded to the idea of the heroic, because only thus was the narrative of the ideal of freedom preserved unblemished and intact, but, in fact, this was how the power structure organized around it was upheld.
 They were clothed in the traditionalist, patriarchal categories of “our mothers and sisters,” symbols of the sanctity and purity of the nation, who must be protected and accepted because the nation is the big family of all of us.